 Our vision imagines a region and world in which everyone has access to an inspiring education and the psychological tools and support to propel them toward flourishing lives of meaning, purpose and connection.
 Our education is characterized by Strong Values, Social Justice, Transformative, Diverse Community.

-The Master of Arts in Counseling Psychology provides an intensive 90-unit Masters program.
+The Master of Arts in Counseling Psychology provides an intensive 90-unit Master's program.
 Receive outstanding preparation to be become licensed as a Marriage and Family Therapist (MFT) or a Licensed Professional Clinical Counselor (LPCC).

 Our faculty prepares you to be an agent of change in your clients' lives.
-Students may also choose to include any of the following four optional emphasis areas in their degree: Correctional Psychology, Health Psychology, Latino Counseling, or LGBT Counseling.
+Students may also choose to include any of the following four optional emphasis areas in their degree: Correctional Psychology, Health Psychology, Latino Counseling, or LGBTQ Counseling.